makersacademy/airport_challenge/README.md

   - gives an error if capacity 15 when an argument of 15 is passed
   - gives an error if you try to land the same plane twice
   - gives an error if you try to land during a storm
+- #take_off
+  - should return the plane that has left
+  - gives an error if there's no planes in the airport
+  - gives an error if you try to get an absent plane to take off
+  - gives an error if you try to land during a storm

+### Plane Class

+- #landed?
+  - should return true after land is called
+  - should not be landed on creation
+- #land
+  - should change landed instance variable true
+- #take_off
+  - should change landed instance variable false

+### Weather Class

+- #stormy?
+  - returns true when srand 1 is run
+  - returns false when srand 5 is run

 ## Versioning